RaviPasupula/PythonNotes/README.md

 # PythonNotes
-This is going to have topicwise Notes
+This is going to have topicwise Notes.
+First Topic is Lists